trezor/trezor-firmware/docs/common/message-workflows.md

 which has to be confirmed.
 Finally the recovered wallet is saved into device storage.
-The same process is used with the dry run recovery, the differences are that this process can be done only with already initialized deviice and that the mnemonic is not saved into the device but it is only compared to the mnemonic already loaded into the device with the successful result (The seed is valid and matches the one in the device) or unsuccessful result(The seed is valid but does not match the one in the device).
+The same process is used with the dry run recovery, the differences are that this process can be done only with already initialized device and that the mnemonic is not saved into the device but it is only compared to the mnemonic already loaded into the device with the successful result (The seed is valid and matches the one in the device) or unsuccessful result (The seed is valid but does not match the one in the device).

 ## LoadDevice